 - The Huntington station area has relatively low combined fire risk and low activity levels.
 It currently has a full-time shift fire engine and an On-call fire engine.
 By comparison, York and Acomb station areas have higher levels of risk and activity, but York has one full-time shift fire engine and Acomb has a full-time shift fire engine and an On-call fire engine. - Of the 7 full-time shift fire engines in the Service, Huntington responds to significantly fewer emergencies.
 In the last 5 years, Skipton, an On-call station, and Selby, a full-time daycrewed station, responded to more fires in the home than Huntington. - The Huntington area has one area around New Earswick where the risk of a home fire is higher.
 There have been few life and property fire incidents in this area over the last 5 years but we would focus our prevention activity in this area to reduce this risk.
-This area is also close to York and Acomb fire stations. - The On-call fire engine at Huntington and the full-time shift fire engines at York and Acomb would still provide a good primary emergency response (i.e. the first engine to respond to an incident), across the whole Huntington station area with a maximum additional response time of 3 minutes and 47 seconds.
+This area is also close to York and Acomb fire stations. - The On-call fire engine at Huntington and the full-time shift fire engines at York and Acomb would still provide a good primary emergency response (i.e. the first engine to respond to an incident), across the whole Huntington station area.
+Over five years of incident data, the average additional time to respond for the Huntington On-call fire engine compared to the full-time shift fire engine was 3 minutes and 47 seconds.
 Further emergency response support would continue to be available from Easingwold and Malton. - The availability of the Huntington On-call fire engine is currently poor, particularly during the day when demand is higher.
 Daytime availability would improve significantly with the support of full-time firefighters until On-call firefighter availability is improved. - Without this proposal, we would not be able to achieve proposal 1 to increase prevention and protection resource.